Make your charitable giving count in 2018

 For gift tax purposes, the remainder interest is determined assuming that the trust assets will grow at the Section 7520 rate.
 The lower the Sec.
 7520 rate, the smaller the remainder interest and the lower the possible gift tax — or the less of your lifetime gift tax exemption you’ll have to use up.
 If the trust’s earnings outperform the Sec.
 7520 rate, the excess earnings will be transferred to the remainder beneficiaries tax-free.

 Because the Sec.
-7520 rate currently is still quite low but has been beginning to rise with other interest rates, now may be a good time to lock in a relatively low rate while still available and take the chance that your actual return will outperform it.
+7520 rate currently is still fairly low but has been gradually rising with other interest rates, now may be a good time to lock in a relatively low rate while still available and take the chance that your actual return will outperform it.
+Keep in mind, however, that the increased gift and estate tax exemption may reduce the tax benefits of a CLT, depending on your specific situation.
+(See the Chart “Transfer tax exemptions and rates.”)

 You can name yourself as the remainder beneficiary or fund the CLT at your death, but the tax consequence will be different.